WalkerMx/AutoCrispy/README.md

   Also, make sure you have enough VRAM if you use multithreading, especially with Caffe and ESRGAN.
 More threads & higher upscales dramatically increase the memory requirements!

+  More info about AutoCrispy and how it works can be found [Here](https://github.com/WalkerMx/AutoCrispy/blob/master/MANUAL.md)
   Guides for some common programs can be found [Here](https://github.com/WalkerMx/AutoCrispy/blob/master/GUIDES.md).